abhirj87/spark-docker-example/README.md

 Validation works as below:
 Once the program completes, randomly data is checked and verfied by running wc -l command against the input file source.
 If the counts are not matching then it will be notified on screen.
-After validation it will leave us in the Spark container so that if we can recheck the results.
+After validation it will leave us in the Spark container so that we can recheck the results.
-Do a exit to come out of the container.
+Do an exit to come out of the container.